emmetaobrien/BigBrain_3DClassifiedVolumes/README.md

 # BigBrain 3D Classified Volumes

+## BigBrain

+The BigBrain is the brain of a 65 years old man with no neurological or psychiatric diseases in clinical records at time of death.
+The brain was embedded in parafin and sectioned in 7404 coronal histological sections (20 microns), stained for cell bodies.
+The BigBrain is the digitized reconstruction of the hi-res histological sections (20 microns isotropic).

+## Dataset content

 This dataset contains 3D classified volumes from the BigBrain release 2015 published in the [BigBrain Project website](https://bigbrainproject.org).